Numerical implementation of the multiscale and averaging methods for quasi periodic systems: Introduction

 \section{Introduction}

-In the present work a novel numerical method for the exploration of the dynamics for time dependent potentials \citep{fishman2014multiscale} is implemented for the numerical solution of the Schr\"odinger equation with a potential that is random in both space and time.
-Exploration of the dynamics for such potentials was motivated by experiments in optics \citep{levi2012hyper} where hypertransport, namely transport faster then ballistic was found experimentally and numerically.
-In theoretical work that followed \citep{levi2012hyper,krivolapov2012super,krivolapov2012universality, krivolapov2012transport} a classical theory was developed for the potentials relevant for these optics experiments.
-In particular it was found that for smooth potentials the spreading in momentum as function of time stops.
-For short times, relevant for the existing experiments it was found that quantum and classical dynamics agree in general features.
-For long times it turned out impossible to compute numerically the quantum dynamics using the standard methods\citep{maday1990operator,kosloff1988time}, while with the method intruduced in \citep{fishman2014multiscale} and implemented here, calculations for such long times are feasible.
+A method for the study of the dynamics for the Schrödinger equation with time dependent potentials \cite{fishman2014multiscale} is implemented numerically.
+The potential is quasiperiodic in both space and time.
+The power of this new method is demonstrated.
+Exploration of the dynamics for such potentials is motivated by experiments in optics \cite{levi2012hyper} where hypertransport, namely transport faster then ballistic was found experimentally and numerically in some regimes.
+In theoretical work that followed \cite{levi2012hyper,krivolapov2012super,krivolapov2012universality,krivolapov2012transport} a classical theory was developed for the potentials relevant for these optics experiments.
+In particular, it was found in the framework of classical mechanics, that for smooth potentials the spreading in momentum as function of time stops.
+The calculations of the present paper are for such potentials.
+For short times, relevant for the existing experiments it was found that wave or quantum and classical dynamics agree in general features.\\ For long times it turned out impossible to compute numerically the quantum dynamics using the standard methods \cite{maday1990operator,kosloff1988time}, while with the method introduced in \cite{fishman2014multiscale} and implemented here, calculations for such long times are feasible as will be demonstrated in this paper.
 Such calculations and comparison with the classical results, is of fundamental importance for the issue of quantum classical correspondence.
-The main objective of the present paper is to demonstrate the power of the method introduced in \citep{fishman2014multiscale} for a physically relevant example.
+The main objective of the present paper is to demonstrate the power of the method introduced in \cite{fishman2014multiscale} for a physically relevant example.